a2iEditing/RNAEditingIndexer/README.md

 The installation requires a bit more than 12G of free disk space, almost all (~11.7G) of which is for the built-in resources (built-in genomes and tables which are not mandatory for running, see further details bellow for installation without downloading and running)

 ## Installation
-(Installtion time for desktop computers should not exceed 15 minutes or so, downloading the data tables may take longer, depnding on internet connection)
+(Installation time for desktop computers should not exceed 15 minutes or so, downloading the data tables may take longer, depnding on internet connection)
-Prior to installation, you need to ran a configuration bash script (configure.sh, see below).It includes tests for the various programs required, and initialization of variables for the installation. **If the any of the tests fail (except for bamUtils) the configuration is _aborted_**
+Prior to installation, you need to ran a configuration bash script (configure.sh, see below).
+It includes tests for the various programs required, and initialization of variables for the installation. **If the any of the tests fail (except for bamUtils) the configuration is _aborted_.**
 Any of the used paths (to resources directory and the programs) can be set at this stage, please run __configure.sh -h__ to see all options.

 **NOTE: The installation will by default download the built-in genomes (_unzipped_) and tables (_gzipped_).
 This requires about 12G of Disk space**